klahnakoski/mo-dots/docs/README.md

 >>> a.b.c == 42
 True
 ```

 in this case, specific `Nulls`, like `x`, keep track of the path
-assignment so it can be used in later programming logic.
+assignment, so it can be used in later programming logic.
 This feature proves
 useful when transforming hierarchical data; adding deep children to an
 incomplete tree.